motorcycle destinations

 End: Leachburg

 As you head northwest on Three Notch Road, you will pass by John G. Lancaster Park and Lexington Manor Passive Park.
-If you have an interest in artifacts and aircraft that were developed and tested by the U.S. Navy, you should make sure to stop by Patuxent River Naval Air Museum.
+If you have an interest in artifacts and aircraft that were developed and tested by the U.S. Navy, you should make sure to stop by the Patuxent River Naval Air Museum.

 Heading southeast on Medley Neck Road, you will be able to make out Jubilee Farm and Mulberry Fields Historic Site between you and the Potomac River.
-At the first bend on the southern side of the loop, you will be in close proximity to George B. Cecil Park.
+At the first bend on the southern side of the loop, you will be close to George B. Cecil Park.

 Traveling alongside St. Mary’s River while heading southward on the Point Lookout Road, you will pass by St. Mary’s City Historic Park, Cardinal Gibbons Memorial Park, and Confederate Memorial Park, Inc. You will eventually arrive in Point Lookout State Park which is right beside the Chesapeake Bay.
 If you continue towards the beachfront, you should find yourself underneath the Point Lookout Lighthouse.